 The City of Calgary hosted an information session for the South Hill Station Area Plan on May 10, 2018.
-Click here to view the informational boards shown at the event.
+Click here to view the informational boards shown at the event and the draft plan as of May, 2018.

 ABOUT THE PROJECT